GonnyGostar/CGI-maya/README.md

 # CGI-maya
-An exoskeleton model made from scratch and an animation of the model playing football renderer frame by frame using MAYA.
+An exoskeleton model made from scratch and an animation of the model playing football rendered frame by frame using MAYA.

 ![flexible](https://github.com/GonnyGostar/CGI-maya/blob/main/animation-CGI.gif)